ZinggJM/GxEPD/README.md

 # GxEPD
 A simple E-Paper display library with common base class and separate IO class for Arduino.

-## For SPI e-paper displays from Dalian Good Display
+- For SPI e-paper displays from Dalian Good Display
-## and SPI e-paper boards from Waveshare
+- and SPI e-paper boards from Waveshare

+- GxEPD2 is better suited for new users or new projects!

 ### important note :
 - these displays are for 3.3V supply and 3.3V data lines